 The only people who have permission to view juvenile records are the juvenile, their parent(s) or guardian(s), and law personnel.
 Their cases are automatically sealed if they were tried as Juvenile Delinquents or Youthful Offenders.

-If someone suspects they have a warrant out on them, they need to check as soon as possible whether it’s an arrest warrant or bench warrant.
+If someone suspects they have a warrant out on them, they need to check as soon as possible whether it’s an arrest or bench warrant.
 That way, they can turn themselves in if necessary and save themselves from the humiliation of being arrested at home or in public.

 How Do I Look Up Sex Offenders in New York?